Brain Tumors down arrow

 • Cell processes contain compact bundles of glial filaments

 • Rosenthal fibers are a distinguishing feature of pilocytic astrocytomas and are usually found in the dense fibrillary areas.
 They are masses of degenerated glial filaments which are glial fibrillary acidic protein positive and are common to indolent neoplasms.
-Mitosis and necrosis are rarely observed.

 • While nuclear atypia, microvascular proliferation, mitosis, and necrosis all indicate neoplastic progression in fibrillary astrocytomas, they do not have the same prognostic implication in pilocytic astrocytomas.

-Other low- grade histological subtypes are presented in the following table.
+Other low grade histological subtypes are presented in the following table.
 While these tumors are less common in children than the pilocytic variety, they continue to be found in the pediatric population.

-Table: Pathological Characteristics of Low-Grade Astrocytomas
+Pathological Characteristics of Low-Grade Astrocytomas:

 Histological Class